 Good Citizen Day

 Each year, The Youth Work Committee partners with approximately 50 youth-serving organizations (‘Agencies’) from across the Greater Philadelphia region.
-These agencies collectively nominate more than 280 young men and women to receive the Union League’s Good Citizenship Award.
-The youth are chosen without regard to race, color, creed, gender or political background, but must have demonstrated marked evidence of good citizenship.
+These agencies collectively nominate 250 to 300 young men and women to receive the Union League’s Good Citizenship Award.
+The students are chosen without regard to race, color, creed, gender or political background, but must have demonstrated marked evidence of good citizenship.

-The annual Good Citizen Day in May features a morning of presentations and workshops focused on the aspects of good citizenship.
-The afternoon includes special programs at the Federal Court House.
-The highlight of the day takes place off-site, away from the Union League building.
+In May, the Youth Work Foundation hosts its annual Good Citizen Day at the Union League of Philadelphia to celebrate and honor the selected students.
+The Good Citizen Day program features a morning of presentations and workshops focused on the aspects of good citizenship.
+The afternoon includes special, off-site programs at the Philadelphia’s City Hall.
 Students get an opportunity to explore the different branches of government and their respective roles and responsibilities.
 The highlight of the day for many is the Award Banquet, which is attended by many Union League members and special guests.
-The Good Citizenship Award has been presented to more than 17,000 young people, many of whom have become leaders in their chosen business or profession.
+The Good Citizenship Award has been presented to more than 17,000 students, many of whom have become leaders in their chosen business or profession.